Extreme cold, wind will challenge livestock producers

 “This is not La Nina,” Braun said, “which, in the Cheyenne area, would normally produce above-average temperatures, like the beautiful days we had in January.
 Normals for this time of year would be in the upper 30s and low 40s for a high, teens for a low.”

-However, by Sunday, Braun said, the entire region will be under the influence of the Arctic air, with only southwest Wyoming not feeling its bite.
+However, Braun said the entire region would be under the influence of the Arctic air by Sunday, with only southwest Wyoming not feeling its bite.

 “That happened before more so than now,” Braun said.